 Engagement is one of the most important business concepts because it creates a win:win working environment for everyone.
 Greater engagement leads directly to improved productivity, customer loyalty, sales, and profits at the business unit and organizational level.

-Gallup defines engaged employees as those who are involved in, enthusiastic about and committed to their work and workplace.
+Gallup defines employee engagement as “the involvement and enthusiasm of employees in their work and workplace.”
 And Aon defines employee engagement as “the level of an employee’s psychological investment in their organization.”

-Gallup has been tracking employee engagement for 15 years because it believes engagement is the key factor influencing employee – and therefore organizational – performance.
-Gallup says in its 2017 State of the American Workforce report:
+Gallup has been tracking employee engagement for 20 years because it believes engagement is the key factor influencing employee – and therefore organizational – performance.
+Gallup says in its 2020 report, Employee Engagement and Performance: Latest Insights from the World’s Largest Study: “Developing highly engaged teams results in fewer negative outcomes, more positive outcomes and greater success for your organization.”

 The above report showed that compared with business units in the bottom quartile of engagement, those in the top quartile accomplish these improvements: